 Read more in my International Pet Transport post.

 Moving your car to Australia is not as easy as moving your bed.
-There is very specific documentation (import permit) required to ship your car to Australia.
-Without it, your car will not be allowed entry and would be stuck at the port.
-There are also other considerations you need to know about like length of ownership and tax payable issues.
+Very specific documentation (import permit) is required to ship your car to Australia.
+Without it, your car will not be allowed entry and will be stuck at the port.
+There are also other considerations you need to know about, like length of ownership and tax payable issues.
 It’s not always worth taking your car with you expense-wise.

 Import permits are mandatory for all road vehicles imported to Australia.
-There are a variety of different import permits available for different types of cars.
+Different import permits are available for different types of cars.
 Unfortunately, not all cars can be imported to Australia.

 Autohub offers a door-to-door worldwide vehicle shipping service that you can trust: https://www.autohub.co/import-car-nz-to-australia-shipping/.

-We have partnered with accredited moving companies all around the world to assist you with your international move.
-Simply select where you are moving to and from, fill out the quick form, sit back and let the moving companies do the rest.
-Save time and money by comparing reliable and trusted international moving companies.
+We have partnered with accredited moving companies worldwide to assist you with your international move.
+Select where you are moving to and from, fill out the quick form, sit back, and let the moving companies do the rest.
+Compare reliable and trusted international moving companies to save time and money.

 The below posts might interest you: